octosteve/octosteve.github.io/source/2014-11-25-next-generation-is-better-i-promise.html.markdown

 Ok, let's cook.
 Using promises and generators we can make code that is asynchronous but looks synchronous because we encapsulate all of async stuff.
 We're going to build out a few functions, and use them to make some bad ass stuff.

-We'll be using a call to the reddit api in our example.
-We'll set up a promise that makes a call the reddit, but only returns the first 3 stories found.
+We'll be using a call to the Reddit api in our example.
+We'll set up a promise that makes a call the Reddit, but only returns the first 3 stories found.

 ``` javascript
 var top3FromReddit = new Promise(function(resolve, reject){